 We believe we have a substantial opportunity to grow our customer base.
 We define a customer as an entity with an active subscription or maintenance and support contract as of the specified measurement date.
 To the extent we contract with one or more entities under common control, we count those entities as separate customers.
 We have aggressively invested, and intend to continue to invest, in our sales force in order to drive sales to new customers.
 In particular, we have recently made, and plan to continue to make, investments to enhance the expertise of our sales and marketing organization within our key industry verticals of financial services, healthcare and government.
 In addition, we have established relationships with strategic partners who work with organizations undergoing digital transformations.
-As of December 31, 2016, we had 284 customers.
-The number of subscription customers was 142 customers as of December 31, 2014, 178 customers as of December 31, 2015 and 206 customers as of December 31, 2016.
+We had a total customer count of 254, 266 and 280 as of December 31, 2014, 2015 and 2016, respectively, and our number of customers with active software subscription agreements was 142, 178 and 206 as of December 31, 2014, 2015 and 2016, respectively.
 As of December 31, 2016, 32% of our commercial customers were Global 2000 organizations, and included 37 Fortune 500 companies, six of the largest 25 global financial services firms by 2016 revenue and eight of the 30 largest global healthcare companies by 2016 revenue.
 Our ability to continue to grow our customer base is dependent, in part, upon our ability to compete within the increasingly competitive markets in which we participate.